Execution Strategies

 )

-# Or: plan, act, reflect, revise — iterative planning
+# Or plan, act, reflect, and revise as you go

 strategy = PlanningStrategy(